 If you have to tilt to one side on the saddle to achieve this position, then the saddle is too high.

 Place your foot on the pedal in the ready-to-pedal position.
 If your leg is straight with your heel on the pedal, it should be slightly bent at the knee in a pedalling position.
 You should never feel as if you’re being forced to rock your hips from side to side on the saddle while pedalling.

 You may need to make adjustments to this position according to conﬁdence and comfort preferences, and depending on what shoes you wear.

-And keep in mind that this is all based on efﬁcient pedalling for cross-country trail riding.
+Keep in mind this is all based on efﬁcient pedalling for cross-country trail riding.
 You will want to set your saddle lower for difﬁcult descents – a job taken care of by dropper posts.

 Mountain bike saddle position